07 Nov My Personal Growth Journey

-This decision carried a lot of risk and a lot of temptation on the way to be greedy again.
+This decision carried a lot of risks and a lot of temptation on the way to be greedy again.
 With all the money, we thought: why not to travel?
 Enjoy the time?
 We could use a new car?
-Is it really worth to work so hard to gain some new skills?
+Is it really worth working so hard to gain some new skills?
 We could not see any results in the first month.
 We had many doubts and people around us questioned our decision every day.

 Converse symbolize our stuff and greed, inspired by “The Red Shoes”.
 This is our path to happiness.